 Anything related to staff rotas, paid time off, absences, overtime, and lateness will involve HR.

 HR will ensure that your business meets any legal requirements regarding employment law related to time management.
-This includes meeting minimum holiday requirements and ensuring suitable breaks are taken.
+This includes meeting minimum holiday entitlements and requirements and ensuring suitable breaks are taken.

 Who are HR?